 Meet Geraldine.
-Geraldine is one of Trust Leeds’ first borrowers, receiving a loan of £650 back in November 2018 to assist in making her business dreams a reality.
+Geraldine was Trust Leeds’ first pilot borrower, receiving a loan of £650 back in November 2018 to assist in making her business dreams a reality.
 We recently caught up with Geraldine to hear about her plans for the future and to share her inspirational story.

 “I wanted to just heal people- I’m a people person.”

 A natural born carer, Geraldine is a central part of a large family, frequently travelling to and from Birmingham to assist in the care of her mother, siblings, five children and twenty-two grandchildren.
 Generally considered a positive attribute, her caring nature turned against her when she became badly ill with chronic stress: “One day I collapsed in town and was taken to hospital.
 After two years of tests and investigations I was told I have chronic stress.
 The doctor explained that this could be even worse than heart attacks as a medical condition.”
 Having finally received a diagnosis, Geraldine needed a way to channel her stress and emotions into a positive outlet.
 A psychologist suggested art therapy: “I saw a psychologist and she was really helpful but told me to take the stress seriously as I was crying a lot.
 I was already taking tablets and she asked me if I wanted to do art therapy”.
 A three-month course of art therapy at LS14 Trust helped Geraldine to untangle her mind and think strategically about a plan for the future: “After the art therapy course for twelve weeks, it did me so much good and I could see choices and answers, not just a brick wall.”